WilliamAnimate/optimize-my-roblos/README.md

 - [Tauri](https://tauri.app/) (via `cargo install create-tauri-app --locked`)

 > [!NOTE]
-> Compiled binaries are built with the **Nightly Rust Toolchain**
+> The prebuilt binaries are built with the **Nightly Rust Toolchain**

 ### then, to build

-run the `b.bat` file (or run `npm run tauri dev`) in the root directory, and to compile in release mode, run `npm run tauri build`, still in the root directory.
+run the `b.bat` file (or run `cargo tauri build`) in the root directory, and to compile in release mode, run `compile.bat`.

 ## License

-The code under this repo are licensed under MIT.
+The code under this repo is licensed under MIT.

 This project uses the Lexend font, which is licensed under OFL.